 For information regarding accommodations, contact Disability Services at the Quad-Cities Campus or the Admissions Office at the East Campus.

 The Family Education Rights and Privacy Act (FERPA) established the right of students to inspect and review their education records; provides that personally identifiable information will not, with certain exception, be disclosed without the student’s written permission; provides for guidelines for the correction of inaccurate or misleading data through informal or formal hearings; grants students the right to file complaints with the Family Educational Rights and Privacy Act Office concerning alleged failures of the College to comply; and makes provisions for notice to the students concerning their rights.

 Black Hawk College has adopted policies and procedures implementing FERPA, which are outlined in the BHC academic catalog.

 Computer use and copyright infringement policy:

 Students may be subject to criminal and civil penalties if they engage in the illegal distribution of copyrighted materials.
 Black Hawk College monitors network activity and utilizes network traffic shaping for stopping illegal file sharing and copyright use.
 For further information refer to the Student Handbook.

-A student who has a complaint while taking an online class at BHC should follow the BHC Student Complaint Procedure and fill out a BHC Student Complaint Form regardless if she or he lives inside or outside of Illinois.
+A student who has a complaint while taking any class at BHC should follow the BHC Student Complaint Procedure and fill out a BHC Student Complaint Form.
 If the specific concern has not been resolved in an expeditious and fair manner at BHC, the student may click here to file a complaint with the Illinois Community College Board or out-of-state online students may also click here to file a complaint in the state which he or she resides.